crazyscot/qcp/README.md

 qcp draws on the Rust ecosystem.
 The various components used within the application are available under their own licenses.

-To help you understand the legals and provide data for analysis tools, we automatically generate a license report and Software Bill of Materials at build time.
+To help you understand the legals and provide data for analysis tools, we automatically generate a Software Bill of Materials at build time.
-These are included in the build bundles as `licenses.html` (HTML report) and `qcp.cdx.xml` (CycloneDX BOM schema).
+This is included in the build bundles as `qcp.cdx.xml`.
+It's a CycloneDX BOM; for tools to process this information, see [CycloneDX Tool Center](https://cyclonedx.org/tool-center/).

 ### 🧑‍🏭 Bugs, Features & Contributions